daigoro86dev/playwright-starter/README.md

 #### Addtional Information

 - These dependencies are not installed on CI.
-- It possible to run the linter before commit through **npm run lint**.
+- It possible to run the linter before commit through **pnpm run lint**.
 However this will only raise linter issues and won't apply any formatting.

 ### Jenkins